FourThievesVinegar/solderless-microlab/docs/assembly.md

 ### Reactor Core

 The central part of the MicroLab is the reaction chamber.
 It consists of a 3D printed manifold that interfaces with a Mason jar lid ring.
 This allows a small mason jar to nest into a larger, wide-mouthed mason jar.
 During operation, the large mason jar is partly filled with water.
-Holes in the manifold allow a circulation pump to inject hot or cold water to control the temperature inside the large, outer mason jar.
+Holes in the manifold allow a circulation pump to inject hot or cold water to control the temperature in the core.
 A stir rod with paddle mixes the chemicals in the smaller jar.

 ### Reactor Pumps